tuck182/py-kodi-remote-controller/README.md

 ## Contributions

 Contributions are welcome.
-You can just post an issue to improve the stability (many improvement items are already logged) or request a new feature, develop a new client, add new features to the module or ine the ``cmd`` client.
+You can just post an issue to improve the stability (many improvement items are already logged) or request a new feature, develop a new client, add new features to the module or in the ``cmd`` client.
 If the module does not meet your requirement for creating a new client, contact me to see how to make it evolve.

 ### Hand-on